okohll/abdocs/content/docs/integrations/Setting-up-the-PULL-API.md

 #### exact_filters=true/false (default false)
 If true, filters (see below) will be need to match results exactly instead of using the default 'contains' filtering

+#### row_limit=[row limit]
+The default limit on the number of records to ruturn is 10,000.
+Add this parameter to change this.
+Note the hard maximum allowed is 100,000.

 ### Filtering